 - You could even use an aluminum heart pan.

-- Freeze fudgy peanut butter hearts until solid.
+- Freeze the peanut butter fudge hearts until solid.

 - Un-mold.
 If using candy molds, turn the mold upside down and tap it and they should fall out, if not, press on the heart allowing each one to fall out of the mold.